 TSS supports the use of your own SCDP authorisation, if you are authorised for Simplified Declaration Procedures (SDP).
 To move goods using your SCDP authorisation on movements from GB to NI, you need to hold an authorisation associated with your XI EORI.
 You can't use your own SCDP authorisation within TSS for Entry Into Declarant's Records (EIDR).

-For further information on SCDP authorisation types, refer to the government guidance 'Apply to use simplified declarations for imports' on GOV.UK, and 'Making a simplified frontier declaration' on GOV.UK.
+The following government guidance provides further information on SCDP authorisation types; refer to the government guidance 'Apply to use simplified declarations for imports' on GOV.UK, and 'Making a simplified frontier declaration' on GOV.UK.